UNSCALED DEEP DIVE - MESARYTH

 There solution lies in the wording: Each character has 6 active abilities.
 If we allow the currently active abilities to swap, more complex characters can still follow the rule.

 Here is Mesaryth's ability set with two primary abilities.
-By default, her active primary will be the basic revolver shot, but this is changed when the Secondary_ReadyDrakeshot is held down:
+By default, her active primary will be the basic revolver shot, but this is changed when the Secondary_ReadyDrakeshot is activated:

 # Start ability function in Secondary_ReadyDrakeshot.gd